kiazhi/kiazhi.github.io/_posts/2018-08-13-Need-Ruby-on-Ubuntu-18.04-in-Windows-Subsystem-for-Linux.md

 ---

-Recently, I decided to unregister my existing Ubuntu 16.04 on Windows Subsystem for Linux (WSL) and start over again to try to upgrade it to Ubuntu 18.04 to create this
+Recently, I decided to unregister my existing Ubuntu 16.04 on Windows Subsystem for Linux (WSL) and start over again because I wanted to try upgrading it to Ubuntu 18.04 for this
 [Getting Ubuntu distro environment on Windows for DevOps](https://kiazhi.github.io/blog/Getting-Ubuntu-distro-environment-on-Windows-for-DevOps/) blog post.

-After I have upgraded to Ubuntu 18.04, I tried to follow those steps again to obtain Ruby 2.4 for working with Jeykll from my previous [Working with Ruby and Jekyll on Windows for GitHub Pages](https://kiazhi.github.io/blog/Working-with-Jekyll-and-Ruby-on-Windows-for-GitHub-Pages/) blog post and stumble on this Ruby installation issue.
+After I have upgraded to Ubuntu 18.04, I tried to follow those steps again to obtain Ruby 2.4 to work with Jeykll from my previous [Working with Ruby and Jekyll on Windows for GitHub Pages](https://kiazhi.github.io/blog/Working-with-Jekyll-and-Ruby-on-Windows-for-GitHub-Pages/) blog post and stumble on this Ruby installation issue.